 Back to top

 Tour Operator - Bonds and Licences:

 Exodus is fully licenced and bonded as a tour operator.
 We hold Air Travel Organisers Licence (ATOL) number 2582 issued and bonded with the Civil Aviation Authority (CAA).
 We are also bonded to the International Air Transport Association (IATA) and we are members of Federation of Tour Operators (FTO) and ABTA - The Travel Association.
 This means you can book your Exodus holiday with confidence, as all monies paid to us for your trip are fully protected.

 Exodus Membership details:

 ABTA - The Travel Association; Licence number: Y 0751

 IATA (International Air Transport Association) Licence number: 91239702

 Address: Grange Mills, Weir Road, London SW12 0NE England, UK.

-Exodus Travels LImited - a member of the TUI AG Group of Companies.
+Exodus Travels LImited.
+Registered in England & Wales 1150160.
+A member of the TUI AG Group of companies.